VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ### facets pipe

-`| facets` [pipe](#pipes) returns the most frequently seen [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) with the number of hits across the selected logs.
+`| facets` [pipe](#pipes) returns the most frequent values per every seen [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) with the number of hits across the selected logs.

-For example, the following query returns the most frequently seen fields across logs with the `error` [word](#word) over the last hour:
+For example, the following query returns the most frequent values per every seen log field across logs with the `error` [word](#word) over the last hour:

 ```logsql
 _time:1h error | facets
 ```

-It is possible specifying the number of most frequently seen values to return per each field by using `facets N` syntax.
+It is possible specifying the number of most frequently seen values to return per each log field by using `facets N` syntax.
 For example, the following query returns up to 3 most frequently seen values per each field across logs with the `error` [word](#word) over the last hour:

 ```logsql